How ConsumerAffairs uses cookies

 When you’re making your monthly payments on an amortized loan, this means some of your payment goes toward your principal balance.
 Each month, the principal amount on your loan will get lower and lower.

-But on the other hand, if you are making low payments or are in deferment, interest can accrue on your loan each month.
+On the other hand, if you are making low payments or are in student loan deferment, interest can accrue on your loan each month.
 In some cases, this interest is capitalized, meaning accrued interest is added to the principal balance of your loan.
 In this case, your loan principal will increase — a process known as negative amortization.

 If you end up in a position where you can no longer afford your monthly payments, you may be able to work with your lender to modify the loan.
 As part of the modifications, lenders usually extend your repayment term, which lowers your monthly payment.
 But your lender may also forgive a portion of your principal balance as part of the loan modification.